 2, 3, or 4 full days a week (8:45am-3:15pm)

-Core Skills Workshop includes : Wild Math curriculum in Kindergarten, Bridges in Mathematics for 1st-5th, and Illustrative Mathematics for 6th-8th graders.
+Core Skills Workshops include: Mathematical investigations in Kindergarten through 8th grade driven by Illustrative Mathematics.
 All curricula are supplemented by literature, hands-on games, natural manipulatives, and additional teacher-curated curricula.
-Literacy focuses on shared reading experiences, guided reading, and an artist's/writers' workshop approach to writing utilizing the Power of Pictures Writing curriculum for our Forest Kindergarteners and K/1 students, while our oldest students supplement this curriculum with Harvey Daniels' Content-Area Writing approach.
+Literacy foundations are built with Heggerty Phonemic Awareness and Fundations Phonics and Word Study, shared reading experiences, guided reading, and an artist's/writers' workshop approach to writing utilizing the Power of Pictures Writing curriculum for our Forest Kindergarteners and Kindergarten students, while our oldest students supplement this curriculum with Harvey Daniels' Content-Area Writing approach.
 All core skills are guided by the New Jersey Learning Standards, K-8.

 Project Block : Independent and/or small group.
 Student-driven outcomes; teacher as mentor.
 Increased student autonomy as they age; known as "Guided Explorations" for our Foxes, "Supported Inquiries" for our Bobcats, and "Independent Investigations" for our Bears.
 A teacher may meet with small groups or individual children for supplemental skill building.
 Reading, writing, and research skills are blended into this 90-min block.
 Learning Expo to showcase projects scheduled every season.

 Students take action on local and global issues while building skills like resilience, empathy and problem-solving.

 Following the 5-Steps of Service Learning...

 students will question and discuss such topics as: